yinan-c/alfred-translate-it/README.md

 An Alfred 5 workflow to translate text from any source to any target, using OpenAI, DeepL, Google, Bing, Baidu and Youdao.
 This workflow also support [Universal Actions](https://www.alfredapp.com/universal-actions/).

 **NOTE**: OpenAI model 'text-davinci-003' is used in translation.

-Some tranlation services (e.g. OpenAI, youdao) may be slow and delay the output.
+~~Some tranlation services (e.g. OpenAI, youdao) may be slow and delay the output.~~ ~~If delay is a big issue, test the speed of each translation service and choose which ones to disable.~~

-If delay is a big issue, test the speed of each translation service and choose which ones to disable.
+(Fixed in v1.2: Show results one-by-one to avoid delay)

 ## Requirements
 [Alfred PowerPack](https://www.alfredapp.com/powerpack/)